aiven/aiven-docs/docs/products/kafka/howto/use-kafka-topic-catalog.md

 limited: true
 ---

-The Aiven for Apache Kafka® topic catalog provides a user-friendly interface to manage your Apache Kafka topics.
+The Aiven for Apache Kafka® topic catalog offers a user-friendly interface to manage your Apache Kafka topics within your Aiven for Apache Kafka services.

 ## Access topic catalog